Anisotropic dark energy stars: Numeric algorithm

 \section{Numeric algorithm}

 The discontinuity in the dark pressure is managed as follows: the radial derivative of the total pressure in Eq. (\ref{TOV1}) is split in two terms,

 taking the limit with ${\delta r}$ tending to zero.
-The difficulty to integrate the $\Lambda$-TOV equations over the whole star is that the first term on the right side of Eq. (\ref{split}) diverges at the shell: \mbox{$\lim_{\delta r \rightarrow 0} \frac{\delta P_r}{\delta r}|_{r=a}\rightarrow \infty$}.
+The difficulty to integrate the $\Lambda$-TOV equations over the whole star is that the first term on the right side of Eq. (\ref{split}) diverges at the shell, i.e.: \mbox{$\lim_{\delta r \rightarrow 0} \frac{\delta P_r}{\delta r}|_{r=a}\rightarrow \infty$}.
 This term is associated with the second term on the right side of Eq. (\ref{IsP}).
 The solution, proposed here, is to cancel that term with an appropriate amount of anisotropy on the right side of Eq. (\ref{TOV1}).
 As explained, this is equivalent to set a finite surface tension at the shell (see Eq. \ref{sigma}).

 Now the set of equations to be integrated are equations (\ref{grr}), (\ref{totalmass}), and (\ref{TOV1}) (without the discontinuity), complemented with the equations of state described above.
 The boundary condition for the Eq. (\ref{TOV1}) is $\hat{P}=0$ at the surface of the star, and the initial condition, a prescribed mass density at the center.

 Briefly, the algorithm works as follows: first, it integrates the equation

 from the center of the star, with a given central mass density.
 Next, it updates the values of $\hat{P}, \,P, \, \rho,\,\delta,\,\rho _{de}$, and $m$.
 If the mass density is above zero, it goes a radial step further and repeat all.
 If it is zero the code ends.
 Of course, in the practice $\delta r$ is never zero, but equal to the radial step of the integrator with $\delta r \ll a$.
 It has been checked that the results are robust respect to variations in $\delta r$.